putyourlightson/craft-blitz/tests/TESTS.md

 - Element cache IDs are returned when an entry is changed by attributes.
 - Element cache IDs are not returned when an entry is changed by custom fields.
 - Element query type records are returned when an entry is changed.
-- Element query type records without a cache id are not returned when an entry is changed.
+- Element query type records without a cache ID are not returned when an entry is changed.
 - Element query type records are returned when an entry is changed by attributes used in the query.
 - Element query type records are not returned when an entry is changed by attributes not used in the query.
 - Element query type records are returned when an entry is changed by custom fields used in the query.